joeytwiddle/significant-white-space/README.md

 Please be aware of the caveats below.
 SWS only works on a (nice clean) subset of the target language.

-SWS is written in Haxe.
+SWS is written in HaXe.
 Currently we build an executable binary via Neko, but you may be able to export the tool to Java or Javascript.